mapbox/robosat/README.md

 RoboSat is an end-to-end pipeline written in Python 3 for feature extraction from aerial and satellite imagery.
 Features can be anything visually distinguishable in the imagery for example: buildings, parking lots, roads, or cars.

-Have a look at [this OpenStreetMap diary post](https://www.openstreetmap.org/user/daniel-j-h/diary/44145) where we first introduced RoboSat and show some results.
+Have a look at
+- [this OpenStreetMap diary post](https://www.openstreetmap.org/user/daniel-j-h/diary/44145) where we first introduced RoboSat and show some results.
+- [this OpenStreetMap diary post](https://www.openstreetmap.org/user/daniel-j-h/diary/44321) where we extract building footprints based on drone imagery in Tanzania.

 The tools RoboSat comes with can be categorized as follows:
 - data preparation: creating a dataset for training feature extraction models